Loon Church

-The Nuestra Señora de la Luz Parish Church (also Our Lady of Light Parish Church), commonly known as Loon Church, is a Roman Catholic Church in the municipality of Loon, Bohol, Philippines, under the Roman Catholic Diocese of Tagbilaran.
+The Nuestra Señora de la Luz Parish Church, also known as Our Lady of Light Parish Church and commonly as Loon Church, is a Roman Catholic parish church in the municipality of Loon, Bohol, Philippines, under the Diocese of Tagbilaran.
 The parish was established by the Jesuits in 1753 and the original stone church was built from 1855 to 1864.
 It was declared as a National Historical Landmark by the National Historical Commission of the Philippines and a National Cultural Treasure by the National Museum of the Philippines.

 The entire church building and convent were destroyed by a 7.2 magnitude earthquake which struck Bohol and other parts of Central Visayas on October 15, 2013.
 Loon Church completed its restoration on September 7, 2021.
 The National Historic Commission successfully turned over the church to the Diocese of Tagbilaran after an eight-year restoration period.

 History

 The Jesuits established the parish of Loon on June 22, 1753.
 It is believed that the first Jesuit church was located in the downtown area called Napo, the town's former center along the sea.
 The town center, including the church, eventually moved to the upper portion of the town, called Moto, due to pirate raids.

 The church complex was built with defensive stone walls and was armed with a cannon in the 1770s.
 Moto and Napo were connected by a stairway with 174 stone steps built under the term of Father Antonio Yus.
 The church and convent were rebuilt in the 1780s, and again in 1815.
 However, it was destroyed by fire in 1850 and 1853.

 Father Jose Garcia planned the construction of another church, and commissioned Domingo de Escondrillas, Director of Public Works in Cebu, to design it.
 The construction of the church through forced labor started in 1855 and finished in 1864.

 When the Jesuits were expelled from the country in 1868, the Augustinian Recollects continued to evangelize in the area until 1898.
 The church was used as a garrison by American soldiers in 1901.

 Loon was the mother parish of the parishes of Sandingan, Catagbacan, and Cabilao Island when the latter churches were canonically erected in 1961, 1988, and 1990 respectively.